Divorce Mediation in Tennessee | Answers to FAQs

 I’ve heard about mediation in Tennessee divorce cases, but I’ve also heard that the less sophisticated spouse is more likely to be taken advantage of.

-Not likely.
+Being taken advantage of is a much more important concern if you are not represented.
+If you have a lawyer, it is unlikely you will be taken advantage of.
 While it is common for one spouse to be perceived as “weaker,” the mediation process is designed to prevent a stronger spouse from taking advantage of the weaker one.
 Your lawyer can help advise you through the mediation process.
 Also, an ethical and experienced mediator will take the balance of power into account and even reject cases if there is a likelihood of fraud or unfair dealing.

 I might consider mediation for my Tennessee divorce case, but will I have to waive my ability to use a lawyer?